 |Revenue (SGDm)||Net profit (SGDm)||Operating cash flow (SGDm)||Free cash flow (SGDm)||Net cash (SGDm)||Net margin|

-HRNet was listed in 2017 so the company has a relatively short track record but in its IPO prospectus, the company did disclose that it has been profitable over its 24 year history.
+HRNet was listed in 2017 so the company has a relatively short track record but in its IPO prospectus, the company did disclose that it has been profitable since 1992 apart from a small net loss in 1998.

 A few things stand out: